The United Methodist Church and Homosexuality

 understanding.
 In all thy ways acknowledge him, and he shall direct thy

-A pilot study performed some years ago by workers at this web site, assessing the will of God through prayer does result in a strong belief that God's will has been determined via prayer.
-However, the process may not be particularly reliable.
+A pilot study performed some years ago by workers at this web site, showed that prayer does result in participants having a strong belief that they have determined God's will.
+However, the process is not be particularly reliable, because people participating in the study had diverse beliefs about God will and yet found that God agreed with everyone's beliefs.

 Part of the text of the bishops' proposal read: